LinuxForHealth/FHIR/docs/src/pages/guides/DB2OnCloudSetup.md

 ### **Configuring an IBM FHIR Server datasource**

-The IBM FHIR Server uses a the native Open Liberty datasources.
+The IBM FHIR Server uses the native Open Liberty datasources.
 To configure a FHIR tenant datasource for a tenantKey, use the following template in the fhir-server-config.json:

 ``` json
         "persistence": {